anish0123/SSSF-Week3Assignment/README.md

 - `npm i` to install dependencies
 - `npm run dev` to start development server
 - `npm run test` to run tests

-## Assignment

-- Your task is to complete all TODOs in the code until all tests are passed
-- Note that file upload needs to be done with Rest API.
-Endpoint: `api/vi/upload`
-  - endpoint needs to return object defined in UploadMessageResponse interface.

 ### Interfaces